Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Experiment

 \subsection{Implementation Details}

 The parameters of ResNet-50~\cite{He2016DeepRL} are pre-trained on ImageNet, and other network parameters are all initialized randomly.
-The proposed method is implemented on Pytorch and all images are resized to $384\times128$.
+The code is implemented on Pytorch and all images are resized to $384\times128$.
+Similar to~\cite{zhong2019invariance,SSG}, we perform random flipping, random cropping and random erasing~\cite{zhong2017random} for data augmentation in training.
 The stochastic gradient descent with a momentum of 0.9 is adopted.
-At each iteration of Alg.~\ref{alg:1}, the learning rate is set to $ 10^{-3}$ at beginning, and decays to $ 10^{-4}$ and $ 10^{-5}$ after 20 epochs and 120 epochs respectively.
-The training at each iteration lasts for 200 epochs.
-The clusters $K$ and $Iterations$ at Alg.~\ref{alg:1} are set 650 and 7 for both Market-1501 and DukeMTMC-reID datasets, and the influences of them are evaluated in the experiments.
+At each iteration of Alg.~\ref{alg:1}, the learning rate is set to $ 1.5\times 10^{-4} $ for ResNet-50 base layers and $3\times 10^{-5}$ for other layers in the first 20 epoches.
+The learning rate drops with 0.1 for every 60 epochs.
+The training at each iteration lasts for 260 epochs and the mini-batch is composed of 32 images.
+During testing, the domain-shared features are used for matching.